 For over a century, men at county and state fairs across America have tested their he-man strength with High Striker.
 Sometimes they compete for a stuffed doll for their gal, and sometimes the prize is the manly pride of beating their buddies.

 If you’ve been to a fair or carnival, you’ve seen this game.
 A carnie stands next to a tower, goading men to step on up and show off their manly strength.
 Contestants are handed a heavy mallet and instructed to hit a pad that will launch a small puck up a track (usually a metal rod) along the tower.
 The man who rings the bell at the top wins the prize.

 Many men think the key to winning this game is strength.
 Big buff football dudes will take the mallet in their paws and swing it as hard as they can, only to see the puck get up to the “Puny Weakling” level on the Strength-O-Meter.
-Dejected, they hand the mallet to their shrimp of a friend, only to see him ring the bell with ease, as seen in this great clip from Pride of the Yankees:
+Dejected, they hand the mallet to their shrimp of a friend, only to see him ring the bell with ease.

 The most important factor is swing accuracy.
 While strength is necessary, you have to hit the pad directly in the center if you want to ring that bell.